xyz2023ca/xyz2023ca.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD candidate in Management Science at Sauder School of Business,  University of British Columbia.
-My advisor is Prof. [Michael Jong Kim](https://www.sauder.ubc.ca/people/michael-jong-kim).
+I am an Assistant Professor in the Operations and Decision Sciences area at the Lazaridis School of Business and Economics, Wilfrid Laurier University.
 As a researcher, I aim to utilize statistical learning and stochastic control methods to address challenges inherent in data-driven decision-making, especially within service operations and revenue management applications.
 My recent research has focused on improving decision-making in complex information-sharing environments. (e.g., misinformation, strategic behaviors).
 Details can be found [here](https://xyz2023ca.github.io/publications/).

-Prior to my Ph.D., I obtained my Master of Applied Science degree in Operations Research from the University of Toronto and my Bachelor of Science degree in Physics and Mathematics from McGill University.
+I received my PhD in Management Science from the Sauder School of Business, University of British Columbia, where I was advised by Prof. Michael Jong Kim.
+Before that, I earned a Master of Applied Science in Operations Research from the University of Toronto and a Bachelor of Science in Physics and Mathematics from McGill University.

 You can find my CV [here](https://xyz2023ca.github.io/assets/pdf/CV_Xinyuan%20Zhang%202024.pdf).

-<strong>I am on the 2024-2025 academic job market.</strong> Below, you'll discover information about my recent talks and what's upcoming.
+Below, you'll discover information about my recent talks and what's upcoming.